WozMit/Transfer-learning-for-general-image-recognition/README.md

 # Transfer learning for general image recognition

 ## Dataset
-The [dataset](https://drive.google.com/drive/folders/0BzMfOBUQtl7dMHJfSGgtVTRZRDQ?usp=sharing) consists of 2000 images with 14 classes representing historical buildings of the city of Cusco--Perú.
+The [dataset](https://drive.google.com/drive/folders/0BzMfOBUQtl7dMHJfSGgtVTRZRDQ?usp=sharing) consists of 2000 images with 14 classes representing historical buildings of the city of Cusco-Perú.
 The class label, name and number of images is presented:

 | Class label    | Building name   | Number of images|
 | :---:         |     :---:       | :---:|